Article | Scientific Update | Apr 9, 2020

 Why we don't need combustion

-An excerpt from Scientific Update 9 explains how heating, not burning, reduces harmful chemicals in tobacco smoke.
+This excerpt from Scientific Update 9 explains how the absence of combustion in our heated tobacco products (HTPs) reduces harmful chemicals in tobacco smoke.

 TIME TO READ: 3.5 MIN